bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

 What we have here, as I mentioned, is just an abbreviated page where I only have four images.
-And right now, these images, I\'m clicking on them, don\'t do anything, all right?
-I\'ve connected to the CSS and I\'ve connected to the JavaScript.
+And right now, these images, I&apos;m clicking on them, don&apos;t do anything, all right?
+I&apos;ve connected to the CSS and I&apos;ve connected to the JavaScript.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 250.
 (148) ~~~~~~~~~~~~~~~~~~-->